-On the slopes of the Sierra del Merendón, a rural belt of mountains in northern Honduras, José Vásquez, a WWF agronomist, wanders through rows of banana, melon and citrus trees.
+José Vásquez, a WWF agronomist, wanders through rows of banana and citrus trees.
 Vásquez once grew pineapples.
 “If I went into the pineapple business now, I would apply my new knowledge of the environment.
 I would do things differently.”

-Vásquez, along with his colleagues at WWF and The Coca-Cola Company, are trying to make sure today’s farmers do exactly that—apply environmental knowledge to farming.
+Vásquez, alongside his colleagues at WWF and with support from international corporations and foundations, are trying to make sure today’s farmers do exactly that—apply environmental knowledge to farming.
 Agricultural runoffs like pesticides, fertilizers and topsoil are some of the greatest threats to the Mesoamerican Reef, the second-largest reef in the world and home to hundreds of fish species, marine turtles, sharks and coral.
-While curbing the agricultural impacts on the reef requires a multi-pronged approach, one of the most successful initiatives leverages a technical look at the skies.

 Forecasting a Better Future

-Each station measures a series of meteorological indicators including humidity, temperature, wind speed, wind direction, solar radiation, precipitation and evapotranspiration.
+Each station measures a series of meteorological determinants including humidity, temperature, wind speed, wind direction, solar radiation and precipitation.
 The data is sent by text message to a central server.
-The information is later made available to subscribers through an online platform, where users can conduct analyses, enter additional information manually and run spatial models that help inform decisions.
-Representatives trained by WWF are part of the system that transforms the stations’ data into real-time, targeted advice for farmers, such as when to apply fertilizers, herbicides and insecticides, and when to plant, irrigate and harvest crops.
+The information is later made available to subscribers through an online platform, where users can conduct analyses, enter additional information manually and run models that help inform decisions.
+Representatives trained by WWF are part of the system that transforms the stations’ data into real-time, targeted advice for large-scale farmers, such as when to apply fertilizers, herbicides and insecticides, and when to plant, irrigate and harvest crops.

 It saves crops, too.
 Ninety percent of all crop losses are due to weather.
 Access to accurate information from weather stations can help reduce weather-related crop damage, especially when combined with additional precision agricultural techniques.